Akshaykumawat27/E-commerce-Sales-Power-BI-Dashboard/README.md

-# E-commerce-Sales-Power-BI-Dashboard
-Project Title: US-Based E-commerce Sales Dashboard
+🛒 US-Based E-commerce Sales Dashboard
 Project Overview:
-This Power BI dashboard was built for a US-based e-commerce company to provide a detailed analysis of their Year-to-Date (YTD) Sales, Profit, Quantity Sold, and Profit Margin.
-It also highlights year-on-year growth trends, top-performing customer categories, state-wise performance, and the best and worst shipping types.
+This Power BI Dashboard provides an in-depth analysis of sales performance for a US-based e-commerce company.
+It highlights key metrics like Year-to-Date (YTD) Sales, Profit, Quantity Sold, and Profit Margin, along with year-on-year growth, top-performing customer segments, and insights into state-wise and shipping method performance.
+This dashboard enables decision-makers to monitor sales trends and make data-driven improvements.

-Key Features:
+🔑 Key Features:

-KPI Banner showing YTD Sales, Profit, Quantity Sold & Profit Margin Year-on-Year growth calculation with sparklines to track monthly trends YTD and PYTD Sales comparison with growth rates for different customer categories Performance analysis by State and Region
+📊 KPI Banner: Displays real-time metrics for YTD Sales, Profit, Quantity Sold, and Profit Margin.
+📈 Year-on-Year Growth: Visualizes monthly trends with sparklines, comparing YTD sales to previous years.
+💼 Customer Category Insights: Compares YTD and PYTD sales, tracking growth rates for various customer segments.
+📍 State & Region Analysis: Offers a detailed performance breakdown by state and region to pinpoint sales hot spots.
-Top 5 and Bottom 5 products by Sales
+🏅 Top & Bottom Products: Highlights the Top 5 and Bottom 5 products by sales, helping identify best-sellers and underperformers.
-Sales by Shipping Type
+🚚 Sales by Shipping Type: Analyzes shipping methods to reveal the most and least efficient shipping strategies.

-Power BI Functionalities Covered:
+💻 Power BI Functionalities Covered:

-Connecting to MS SQL Server and flat files
+Connecting to MS SQL Server & Flat Files: Integrated multiple data sources for a seamless analysis experience.
-Data modelling with three tables
+Data Modeling: Built and managed relationships across three key tables for a well-structured dataset.
+Data Cleaning & Transformation: Utilized Power Query to clean, reshape, and prepare the data for analysis.
-Data cleaning and transformation using Power Query Advanced DAX Queries for calculating metrics like TOTALYTD, SAMEPERIODLASTYEAR, CALCULATE, and more Conditional formatting, adding dynamic icons, and advanced visualizations Exporting reports and generating business insights
+Advanced DAX Queries: Leveraged time intelligence functions like TOTALYTD, SAMEPERIODLASTYEAR, and CALCULATE to create dynamic and comparative metrics.
-Skills: Power BI, SQL, DAX, Data Modelling, Time Intelligence, Data Cleaning, Data Visualization
+Interactive Visualizations: Used conditional formatting, dynamic icons, and advanced charts for an engaging and insightful dashboard.
+Report Exporting & Business Insights: Generated and exported detailed reports for business decision-making.
+This project demonstrates my expertise in Power BI, SQL, and DAX by creating a data-driven solution tailored to an e-commerce business.
+The dashboard helps businesses optimize sales strategies by providing actionable insights into their performance, growth, and efficiency.

+🌟 Explore the dashboard to gain insights into the US-based e-commerce landscape and see how data visualization can enhance your business performance!